ideonate/cdsdashboards/docs/chapters/userguide/create_dashboard.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 When you click Save, the dashboard will be built automatically.
 This just means that a new named server is created based on your new Dashboard,
-running Voila instead of the regular Jupyter server.
+running Voilà instead of the regular Jupyter server.

 This is what you should see while the build is taking place: